grantmacken/glider/README.md

 NOTE: source files are not directly copied into thier volumes.
 They are *build sources* which are *piped* through a build proccess, then stored into a volume.
+To trigger the build process we just run

 ```
-# to build from sources just run
 make
 ```

-Our default make target is `make build` so to build from our src folder we just run `make`.

 The result of running `make` will be
  - a local web site served at http://example.com:8080.